-Advantages of using a grease trap
+Advantages of a grease trap

+What are the advantages of a grease trap?
 A grease trap is an invaluable addition to any working kitchen.
 This is in part because there are several key financial and environmental advantages of using a grease trap in everyday kitchens.

 Grease traps prevent FOG

 A grease trap lives and works hard in your drainage system.
 It is primarily designed to be used for catching excess fats and oils and preventing them from being flushed into the main drainage system that we all share.
 This normally happens as a by-product of assorted cooking and cleaning actions that you participate in.
 In this way, the big advantage of having a grease trap installed is that it prevents blockages of the main sewage lines.

 Advantages of a Grease Trap – They are cool